Just-a-lurker/Diffusion-SVC/README.md

 Language: [简体中文](./README_cn.md) **English**

+# This is a fork for my Vietnamese voice conversion project.
+All modifications can be found in commit history.

 **This English readme will not update first time, please read [简体中文](./README.md) for latest info。**

 I am not good at English.
 If there are any errors, please point them out.